There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) Transition to Internship in-training assessment; (2) Extension in-training assessment; (3) Transition to Internship professional behaviour and attendance assessment; and (4) Extension professional behaviour and attendance assessment.
+Indicative assessments in this unit are as follows: (1) Transition to Internship in-training assessment; (2) Extension in-training assessment; (3) transition to Internship professional behaviour and participation assessment; and (4) extension professional behaviour and participation assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)